 We hope the information will help you to enjoy this beautiful city in the best way.
 Any questions write us in comments and we try to support you.

 We leave you tips for driving around the Yucatan Peninsula

 Mérida It is very attractive for the traveler without losing its essence.
 Mérida is sincere with a charm that captures, a place where things do not stop happening.
 If you like to spend the night in a fixed place for a few days, it is a perfect city as a base for some excursions in this area of Mexico.

 Merida, townsLOCATION: Merida It is located in the northwest of the Yucatan Peninsula.
 At 3 hours and a half of Cancun and only at hour and little more than Campeche.

 HOW TO GET IN PUBLIC TRANSPORTATION?
-To Merida arrives transport from Cancun 4 hours, Valladolid 2'15 »h, Campeche 2'30» h.Official Web of the main bus company that operates in the area.
+To Merida arrives transport from Cancún 4 hours, Valladolid 2'15 »h, Campeche 2'30» h.Official Web of the main bus company that operates in the area.

-TIPS: try to make your visit during the weekend to experience the festive atmosphere of the city.
+Tricks and tips: try to make your visit during the weekend to experience the festive atmosphere of the city.

 WHAT TO SEE IN THE SURROUNDINGS?
-Good base for excursions to the Ría Celestún Biosphere Reserve, archaeological zone of Uxmal and others of the Puuc route, Hacienda Yaxcopoil, Izamal, cenotes Cuzama and others, the route of the convents, Progress and the archaeological zone of Dzibilchaltún y Xcambo.
+Good base for excursions to the Ría Celestún Biosphere Reserve, archaeological zone of Uxmal and others of the Puuc route, Hacienda Yaxcopoil, Izamal, cenotes Cuzama and others, the route of convents, Progress and the archaeological zone of Dzibilchaltún y Xcambo.
 All these places are reached by public transport and the agencies of Mérida make excursions.